 If the scientific event is organised by a company (or by a third party on behalf of a company), no social or cultural activity may be organised – even if healthcare professionals participating are paying for any such activity.

 If the event is organised by healthcare professionals or other associations independent of companies, it is allowed to organise a social or cultural event, but only on the condition that

 - it is not part of the scientific program (e.g. not during the day, but in the evening after the scientific sessions ended), and

 - it is financed from other funds than those issuing from medical devices or pharmaceutical companies.

-For all types of events of a purely scientific nature: international congresses, meetings of investigators, expert meetings, life surgery meetings, local symposiums, hospital staff meetings, practical courses, etc.
+For all types of events of a purely scientific nature: international congresses, meetings of investigators, expert meetings, life surgery meetings, local symposiums, hospital staff meetings, practical courses, virtual meetings, etc.

 Certain topics, presentations or workshops can perhaps be interesting for the participating professionals, but are not in the context of the medical or pharmaceutical science.
 See for example presentations and workshops on financial, tax or social aspects linked to the exercise of a practice or “train the trainer” sessions.
 If such activities are planned, then also purely scientific activities need to be scheduled occupying the greater part of each day of the event.

 In order to present an exclusively scientific nature, the activities of a scientific nature must always occupy the greater part of each day of the event, from the arrival until the moment of departure.
 One day must include at least six hours of scientific activities (excluding breaks), during normal office hours (and therefore not for example 7 am – 1 pm).
 For the first day and the last day, three hours may be sufficient to allow arrivals and departures.